SergeiEensalu/System_Modeling/Sander Jenk/Reflections/lecture5.md

 * I also argued against a point that it is difficult to update these diagrams.
 I think they are quite easy to update since updates don't usually come in huge chunks and it is a relatively simple diagram.

 ### Feedback for the lecture
+Again, no criticism for todays lecture, it was interesting.
+Also our breakout went very smoothly and there were a lot of good points.
+Survey was also interesting, especially because there were a lot of different opinions, which was surprising.
+As always, the coding example is too technical for this course and for people who haven't worked with java or python a lot.